-With the blessing of the members, plans have been drawn up and work to transform the whole building will begin as soon as possible.
+With the blessing of the members, plans were drawn up and work to transform the whole building will begin as soon as possible.
 To compliment the interior work, members decided the garden would benefit from a makeover and that it would be a Community Peace Garden to share with the whole village and be a restful place for all who will be using the premises.

-With the help of NCS young volunteers parts of the garden have been totally transformed and members are carrying on the renovations.
+With the help of NCS young volunteers parts of the garden have been totally transformed and members carried out work on the renovations.
 You can see below the transformation...

 On the 19th August 2018, morning worship began with the blessing of the garden and the young NCS volunteers who had worked so hard to achieve so much in four days.
 A crown of thorns tree was also planted by Rev. Louise Carr ...

 As we are a small congregation we do have limited social events and tend to cultivate good friendships, and develop quality connections through attending other Church held Circuit events and services.

 - Prayer Shawl Fellowship which usually meets on the 3rd Monday of the month at 10AM - the group are knitting prayer shawls and Twiddlemuffs which are being donated to the residents of local Residential homes, baby bonding blankets for premature babies at Lincoln maternity hospital and are hoping to start on trauma teddies soon.
 Last year we knitted the Christmas angels and angel bombed the nearby park which we will be doing again this year.
 For more information contact Margaret Lilley ☏ 01427 615933, or Pat Gray ☏ 01427 629250.